aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

     - [Helm](https://helm.sh/docs/intro/install/) - A tool for installing and managing Kubernetes applications.

 {{% hint type="warning" title="Use the correct Helm version" %}}
-Helm 3.7 will introduce breaking changes to this tutorial.
-Be sure to install a Helm version that is less than 3.7.
-Acceptable versions include 3.1, 3.2, 3.3, 3.4, 3.5, or 3.6.
+Helm 3.7 introduced breaking changes to this tutorial.
+Be sure to install a Helm version that is greater than 3.0 and less than 3.7.
 {{% /hint %}}

 ### Configure IAM permissions